Fashion is part of daily life.

 Envisioning a Circular Economy for Fashion

-A circular fashion economy is built on the principles of regeneration and waste elimination.
-In such a system, textiles and clothing retain their highest value throughout their lifecycle and re-enter the economy instead of becoming waste.
+In that kind of system, textiles and clothing retain their highest value throughout their lifecycle and re-enter the economy instead of becoming waste.

 - Developing business models that extend clothing use